Catelyn Stark: Season 2

 In the second season, some of Catelyn's political decisions and discoveries are given to other characters.
-Her son Robb (Richard Madden) commands Rodrik Cassel (Ron Donachie) to go to Winterfell to serve as castellan.
-This is a change from the novels where Catelyn gave the order in the first book, following his injuries at the Vale, which was also removed from the television series.
-Catelyn's realization of Stannis' part in killing Renly is given to Brienne of Tarth (Gwendoline Christie), who is also aged up for the television series.
+Her son Robb (Richard Madden) commands Ser Rodrik Cassel (Ron Donachie) to go to Winterfell to serve as castellan.
+This is a change from the novels, where Catelyn gave the order in the first book, following his injuries at the Vale, a change that was also removed from the television series.
+Catelyn's realization of Stannis's role in Renly's killing is given to Brienne of Tarth (Gwendoline Christie), who is also aged upward for the television series.

-A major difference is Catelyn's motivation for freeing Jaime Lannister book-to-screen.
-This event occurs on television in the episode "A Man Without Honor".
-In the second novel A Clash of Kings, Robb and Catelyn are informed that Bran and Rickon died, so Catelyn frees Jaime out of motherly grief for her still-living hostage daughters.
+A major difference is Catelyn's motivation for freeing Jaime Lannister from the book to the screen.
+This event occurs during the episode "A Man Without Honor".
+In the second novel, A Clash of Kings, Robb and Catelyn are informed that Bran and Rickon died, and Catelyn frees Jaime out of motherly grief for her still-living hostage daughters.

-In the television series, however, Bran and Rickon's fates are left unknown (but it is later eventually believed the boys died by "Dark Wings, Dark Words", the second episode of the third season, long after Catelyn frees Jaime).
-Instead, in the television series, Rickard Karstark (John Stahl) wants to kill Jaime out of revenge for his secondborn son Torrhen's death, and Catelyn sneaks Jaime out in the night to prevent a valuable hostage from dying.
-She reserves this information from Robb to maintain the Karstark alliance with the northern crown.
-As a result, Robb fulfils Edmure's role in keeping Catelyn under house arrest until the war ends.
+In the television series, however, Bran and Rickon's fates are left unknown; it is later believed the boys died by "Dark Wings, Dark Words", the second episode of the third season, long after Catelyn frees Jaime.
+Instead, in the television series, Rickard Karstark (John Stahl) wants to kill Jaime out of revenge for his second-born son Torrhen's death, and Catelyn sneaks Jaime out in the night to prevent a valuable hostage from dying.
+She reserves this information from Robb to maintain the Karstark alliance with the Northern crown.
+As a result, Robb fulfills Edmure's role in keeping Catelyn under house arrest until the war ends.

-There is a difference in Catelyn's locale.
-She is at Riverrun to receive Ned's bones by silent sisters, whereas Petyr Baelish (Aidan Gillen) delivers them in the Stormlands shortly after her envoy mission to negotiate with the feuding Baratheon king-brothers, Renly and Stannis (Stephen Dillane).
-Similarly, she reunites with Robb while he is in the Westerlands to "accept the surrender" of the Crag, and meets his future wife, Talisa Maegyr of Volantis (Oona Chaplin), rather than discovering Robb's marriage later (to a different character in the novels).
+There is a difference in Catelyn's locations.
+She is at Riverrun to receive Ned's bones from the Silent Sisters.
+In contrast, Petyr Baelish (Aidan Gillen) delivers them to the Stormlands shortly after her envoy mission to negotiate with the feuding Baratheon king–brothers, Renly and Stannis (Stephen Dillane).
+Similarly, she reunites with Robb while he is in the Westerlands to "accept the surrender" of the Crag, and she meets his future wife, Talisa Maegyr of Volantis (Oona Chaplin), rather than discovering Robb's marriage later (to a different character in the novels).